Check back for updates.

 Curtis Loftis is the State Treasurer of South Carolina.
 First elected in 2010, he is currently serving his third term as State Treasurer.

-Since taking office, he has returned more than $260 million in unclaimed funds to South Carolinians – more than all previous state treasurers combined – and has overseen significant growth in the Future Scholar 529 College Savings Plan, with more than 200,000 accounts and total assets under management of more than $5.5 billion.
+Since taking office, he has returned more than $260 million in unclaimed funds to South Carolinians – more than all previous state treasurers combined – and has guided the Future Scholar 529 College Savings Plan to more than quadruple in size, with more than 200,000 accounts and total assets under management of nearly $6 billion.
+With more than 2,400 account holders and $19.5 million assets under management, the Palmetto ABLE Savings Plan has become one of the fastest growing plans in the nation.

-In addition to serving as State Treasurer, Treasurer Loftis is Chairman of the State Board of Financial Institutions, Vice Chairman of the State Fiscal Accountability Authority, Vice Chairman of the South Carolina Education Authority, and Vice Chairman of the South Carolina Tobacco Authority.
-He also serves on the South Carolina Financial Literacy Board of Trustees and the executive board of the College Savings Plan Network.
-In the past, he has held leadership positions with the National Association of State Treasurers and the National Association of Unclaimed Property Administrators.
+In addition to serving as State Treasurer, Mr. Loftis is Chairman of the State Board of Financial Institutions, Vice Chairman of the State Fiscal Accountability Authority, Vice Chairman of the South Carolina Education Authority, and Vice Chairman of the South Carolina Tobacco Authority.
+He also serves on the South Carolina Financial Literacy Board of Trustees.
+In the past, he has held leadership positions with the National Association of State Treasurers, the College Savings Plan Network, and the National Association of Unclaimed Property Administrators.

-A native of Lexington County, Treasurer Loftis graduated from the University of South Carolina.
+A native of Lexington County, Mr. Loftis graduated from the University of South Carolina.
 He is a successful small business owner, as well as the founder and benefactor of the Saluda Charitable Foundation.

 Mark Solomon | Partner, Robbins Geller Rudman & Dowd LLP

-Mark Solomon is a founding partner in Robbins Geller Rudman & Dowd LLP’s San Diego office and leads its international litigation practice.
-Over the last 27 years, he has regularly represented United States- and United Kingdom-based pension funds and asset managers in class and non-class securities litigation in federal and state courts throughout the United States.
-He has been admitted to the Bars of England and Wales (Barrister), Ohio, and California, but now practices exclusively in California, as well as in various United States federal district and appellate courts.
+Mark Solomon is a founding and managing partner of Robbins Geller Rudman & Dowd LLP and leads its international litigation practice.
+Over the last 29 years, he has regularly represented United States and United Kingdom-based pension funds and asset managers in class and non-class securities litigation in federal and state courts throughout the United States.
+He was first admitted to the Bar of England and Wales as a Barrister (he is non-active) and is an active member of the Bars of Ohio, California, and various United States federal district and appellate courts.

-Before working with the Firm, Mr. Solomon practiced at the international firm Jones Day in Cleveland, Ohio, followed by practicing at the Los Angeles office of New York’s Stroock & Stroock & Lavan.
+Before working with the Firm, Mr. Solomon practiced at the international firm Jones Day in Cleveland, Ohio, between 1987 and 1990, followed by practicing at the Los Angeles office of New York's Stroock & Stroock & Lavan.
 At these firms, his representations included the defense of securities fraud and other white-collar crimes, antitrust, copyright, commercial and real estate litigation, and reinsurance arbitration.
-While practicing in Los Angeles, acting for plaintiffs as sole counsel, he took to trial and won complex commercial contract and real estate actions in the Orange County and Los Angeles Superior Courts, respectively.
+While practicing in Los Angeles, acting for plaintiffs as sole counsel, Mr. Solomon took to trial and won complex commercial contract and industrial real estate actions in the Orange County and Los Angeles Superior Courts, respectively.

-Mr. Solomon is a past chair of the American Bar Association Directors, Officers Liability Sub Committee and the Accountants Liability Sub-Committee, and is the author of the UK National Association of Pension Funds 2012 “Securities Class Actions made simple” and the 2015 “Securities Fraud and Investors Remedies made simple” guides.
+Mr. Solomon is a past chair of the American Bar Association Directors, Officers Liability Sub Committee and the Accountants Liability Sub-Committee, and is the author of the UK National Association of Pension Funds 2012 "Securities Class Actions made simple" guide; the 2015 "Securities Fraud and Investors Remedies made simple" guide; and the 2018 "Global Securities Fraud Litigation made simple" guide.

 The Legal 500 has named Mr. Solomon a Recommended Lawyer in its nationwide category of "Securities Litigation – Plaintiff," citing his dual qualifications in English and U.S. law and his leadership of the Firm's international litigation practice.
 He has also been named a Leading Plaintiff Financial Lawyer by Lawdragon and a Super Lawyer by Super Lawyers Magazine.
 He earned his law degrees at Trinity College, Cambridge University, England, Harvard Law School, and the Inns of Court School of Law in London.